dicchyantgurung/Identifying-undervalued-vs-overvalued-houses-in-King-County-Seattle/README.md

 #### EDA 2.
 Check for multicollinearity and remove highly correlated pairs from the dataset

 The dataset now needs to be checked for multicollinearity.
-Having high correlation among each other will lead to predictors being dependent and loses their true significance within the model.
+Having high correlation means that predictors have linear relationship with each other.
+This leads to predictors being less significant to the model.